HurrieCrane/RNG-letters/README.md

 If you want to change purely aesthetic paramiters then you can do that in other software, if you want to change things like how many letters are generated then you'll have to edit the code.

 ## Running the tests
-`How to test wheather the product works`
+How to test wheather the product works

 ## Deployment
-`dd additional notes about how to deploy this on a live system`
+Add additional notes about how to deploy this on a live system

 ## Built With
 * List of things used to build product